d4n3sh/thedaneshproject/content/posts/2007-03-01-bash-and-command-line-keyboard-shortcuts.md

 Ctrl + Z &#8211; Suspend a process.
 Use command &#8220;bg&#8221; to execute the process in the background and &#8220;fg&#8221; to bring the process back to the foreground.
 The command &#8220;jobs&#8221; will list the available processes you can manipulate.

-That&#8217;s it.
+That's it.
 Hope the commands help you.
 If i missed out anything please do comment.